Genez-io/genezio-landing-page/content/posts/metamask-genezio-login.md

 ---
-title: Seamless Web3 Authentication - A Deep Dive into Metamask Logins with Genezio
+title: Seamless Web3 Authentication - Add Metamask Login to Your App in a Few Clicks with Genezio
 date: 2024-04-16
 tags:
   - Tutorials